d-smith/rust-examples/00-starters/readme.md

 * cargo build, cargo run
 * cargo check - compile check, but does not create executable
 * cargo build --release when building for release

+## Crates

+* A create is a collection of Rust source code
+* Built projects are binary crates
+* Library creates - crates other programs can use
+    * Declare as dependencies in the toml file
+    * Downloaded fron crates.io